imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

   </figcaption>
 </figure>

 That’s all, folks!
 A fully responsive website layout, using just six lines of CSS code.
 Not bad, huh?
-Make sure you check the source code and play around with this example on <a href="https://codepen.io/imjuangarcia/pen/pGgmbe" target="_blank" rel="noopener noreferrer">CodePen</a>.
+Make sure you check the source code and play around with this example on [CodePen](https://codepen.io/imjuangarcia/pen/pGgmbe).

 <h3 id="layout-2-full-width-image-gallery">
   Layout #2: Full-width image gallery